jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 > Breathe in, breathe out (x3)

-## Science
+### Science

 It is time for the truth to emerge out of the paradigm that only sees form into the mysterious spaces of the realms that we so fear.
 It is inevitable &mdash; as surely as the sun rises and the seasons come.
 Even though it is the space of your deep denial,  the writing is on the wall &mdash; the evidence is incontrovertible.

-Already compartmentalized by the rational constraints imposed by the requirement of rational proof which can only function in a closed field.
+Already compartmentalized by the rational constraints imposed by the requirement of empericism which can only function in a closed field.
 The concept that only by investigating, even acknowledging, a limited, essentially tiny, amount of the totality can produce better results &mdash; that is, by relying on the empirical "facts" alone.[^3]

 Only in a limited sense are these facts "true".
-They are not absolute truths; they are relative objects whose birth is related to the time, place and culture that they are born in.
+They are not absolute truths; they are relative objects whose birth is related to the time, place and culture that they are first described in.

 ---

 > Breathe in, breathe out (x3)

-### Atoms & Molecules
+#### Atoms & Molecules

+The priests of society are the keepers of the great myths of your time – the creation myth, the dying story, why events occur or don't occur, disease, and pain, etc. They have taken the role of prophets, predicting events before they occur.
+And, taking guidance from G-d's book, unless you obey the prophecy, there will be severe consequences &mdash; true or not.

+They have convinced us, just like the priest of yore, that their narrative of creation is the correct one.
+No longer is it a glorious battle between mysterious, unfathomable cosmic forces, sometimes called angels, sometimes gods.
+It has become a random "big bang", like an orgasmic explosion, that brought the universe into being.
+Then, not guided, nor directed by any ineffable will or consciousness, just happened to order itself into a functioning and living universe &mdash; that is despite all the incredible evidence for the absolute statistical unlikelihood of any of this occurring.

+They tell that all matter is made up of elements, which consist of atoms, each a different combination of just three particles &mdash; electrons, protons and neutrons.
+All nicely prepared and packaged for our consumption.
+Then we discovered that these fundamental elements are made up of even more mysterious "particles" that behave like waves too.
+And this introduces a whole world of strange effects populated by somethings that are so small it is beyond your imagination as to their size.
+Just to give you an example, light, which is the fastest thing we know, travels just 3 feet in one nanosecond &mdash; the time unit we use to measure these entities.
+So try to imagine how small a nanometer (1 * 10<sup>-9</sup> meters) is.

+How these strange fellows, who contradict many of our basic physical laws, managed to get together and compose atoms and elements, and all the other "real" objects, both living and non-living, in our existence is an still an existential mystery.

+I mean, even though we speak of atoms being the elements that make up all the objects in the universe, it is acknowledged that 99% of the atom is "empty".
+In addition, the universe is made up of mostly dark matter and energy and, just like Africa was "darK" for many years, it is dark energy because it is unknown.
+We have no idea what it is!

-The priests of society are the keepers of the great myths of your time – the creation myth, the dying story, why events occur or don't occur, disease, and pain, etc. They tell you that there are things, called atoms, so tiny we cannot see them.
-These atoms form molecules from which everything is made.
-They tell you there are things, called germs, that make us sick.
-They tell you that the universe is finite, and started with a "big bang" &mdash; a ludicrously childish name for Creation of the universe.
+Just as we believe in these atoms form molecules from which everything is made, there are also things, called germs, that make us sick.
+And this is after they have convinced us that that the universe could is finite, and started with a "big bang" &mdash; a ludicrously childish name for Creation of our world.

 You believe this, bolstered by your faith in a rational and logical process, nourished by the need to have basic elements of existence that you can verify.
 You believe in your myths, just as the ancients believed in their stories of creation.
-These myths, born prior to your science, permeate and pollute our structures,providing meaning to our lives and the things we do.
+These myths, born prior to your science, permeate and pollute our structures, providing meaning to our lives and the things we do.

 This mythology of our time tells us that these atoms are made up of particles.
-In the end the mystery of numbers, produced a mythical equation that tells us that matter and energy are the same thing.
+In the end the mystery of numbers and their equations, produced a mythical equation that tells us that matter and energy are the same thing.
 From this, we understand that there is no thing, for its mass, its density, its "factual" reality, particles, are just energy &mdash; and somehow light plays a part in this manifestation.
+As expressed in the famous equation: $$ e = mc^2 $$ which says that all energy is equal to the mass of the object multiplied by the speed of light squared.
+If you meditate on this a moment, you might be struck by the fact that a) light plays a part in this equation, and b) that it is in fact not light itself, but its movement, its speed, that is used in the calculation!

-You are surrounded by your reflections &mdash; what you "see", what you "hear", what you "smell", what you "taste", what you "feel", what you "think", and even what you "desire"&mdash;all are vibrational in their essence.
+You are surrounded by your perceptions &mdash; what you "see", what you "hear", what you "smell", what you "taste", what you "feel", what you "think", and even what you "desire" &mdash; all are vibrational (energetic)in their essence.
+That is almost like saying that they are perceivable because of their movement, which almost "defines" who they are to us.

+Those who are more insightful might point out that there are static objects in our world, object that do not move.
+Their movement is contained.
+It has achieved a kind of dynamic balance that holds their "shape".
+But, do not be fooled, they are in constant motion.
+These  atoms &mdash; and especially the so-called sub-atomic "particles" that they consist of &mdash; are internally in constant motion.
+A mountain, which looks eternal, is in constant motion.
+Earth moves, trees grow and fall, rocks tumble, etc. Even the table at which you sit is not truly static, but is just maintaining its perceived structure until entropy, the natural movement to chaos, takes over and it will begin to rot or splinter and slowly fall apart.

 > Breathe in, breathe out (x3)

 Imagine all those atoms and molecules, those billions and trillions of little 'things' entering your body.
 All bunched together as the dust, bacteria, dead skin, etc, surrounding you, floating in the "air".
 All the incredible array of substances and clusters of things entering your bodies from your surroundings.

-How are we separate from this primordial soup that encloses, even defines, us?
+Are we really separate from this primordial soup that encloses, even defines, us?
 In order to define who we are, from the physical to the spiritual, we are enclosed in the sound of Other.
-It is the one melody, the one voice that rises above the choir.
+It is the one melody, the one breath that gives the choir voice.
 Like the microwave frequency that exists throughout the universe, it is the one Voice (perhaps the only voice) that sings the symphony of Creation.

-Thus, one could say, that we are continuing this process of creation by singing ourselves into existence, just as the God's infinite voice brings creation into existence.
+One could say, that we are continuing this process of creation by singing ourselves into being, just as God's infinite voice brings the whole of creation into existence.

 ---